chris-io/pycontact/README.md

 # pycontact

-contact manager writen in python for windows users
+contact manager written in python for windows users

-pycontact stores contacts in a directory called iobank that it creates in Documents
+pycontact stores contacts in a directory called 'iobank' that it creates in 'Documents'

 all data saved with pycontact is encoded using bicode functions and decoded using dicode functions